Malayan tiger: Distribution and habitat

-The geographic division between Malayan and Indochinese tigers is unclear as tiger populations in northern Malaysia are contiguous with those in southern Thailand.
+The geographic division between Malayan and Indochinese tigers is unclear as tiger populations in northern Malaysia are contiguous with those in Southern Thailand.

 Tigers abounded on Singapore Island in the 1830s when it was still a dense jungle and were also seen crossing the Strait of Johor.
 The first fatal attack of a tiger on a human was reported in 1831.
 Tiger hunting became a sport in those years.
 The expansion of plantations on Singapore Island led to more encounters between humans and tigers; daily tiger attacks were reported in the late 1840s.
 Local authorities organized tiger bounties, and the tiger population in Singapore decreased significantly.
 Tigers were extirpated on Singapore Island by the 1950s, and the last one was shot in 1932.

 In Malaysia, tiger signs were reported in early-succession vegetation fields between 1991 and 2003, agricultural areas outside forests in Kelantan, Terengganu, Pahang, and Johor, and many riparian habitats outside forests in Pahang, Perak, Kelantan, Terengganu, and Johor.
 Most of the major rivers that drain into the South China Sea had some evidence of tigers, whereas those draining into the Strait of Malacca in the west did not.
 The total potential tiger habitat was 66211 km2, which comprised 37674 km2 of confirmed tiger habitat, 11655 km2 of expected tiger habitat and 16882 km2 of possible tiger habitat.
 All the protected areas greater than 402 km2 in size had tigers.

 In September 2014, two conservation organisations announced that camera trap surveys in seven sites in three separate habitats from 2010 to 2013 had produced an estimate of the surviving population of 250–340 individuals, with a few additional isolated small pockets probable.
 The decline meant that the population might have to be moved to the "Critically Endangered" category in the IUCN Red List.
 As of 2019, poaching and depletion of prey has caused the tiger population in Belum-Temengor Forest Reserve to decline about 60% over a period of 7–8 years, from approximately 60 to 23.

 Ecology and behaviour

-Malayan tigers prey on sambar deer, barking deer, wild boar, Bornean bearded pigs and serow.
-Malayan tigers also prey on sun bears, young elephants and rhinoceros calves.
-Whether their principal prey includes adult gaur and tapir is unknown.
-Occasionally, livestock is also taken; however, tiger predation reduces the numbers of wild boar which can become a serious pest in plantations and other croplands.
-Studies indicate that in areas where large predators (tigers and leopards) are extinct, wild pigs are over 10 times more numerous than in areas where tigers and leopards are still present.